fabian12943/Haushaltsbuch/README.md

 * Sort table by date or category
 * Group table by category
 * Show balance of transactions

+### Persistence
+* User data is locally stored using a SQLite-Database

 ## 🆕 Upcoming Features
 * Export transactions to Excel-File